openshift/enhancements/enhancements/installer/vsphere-ipi-zonal.md

 	// +kubebuilder:validation:Required
 	Zone string `json:"zone"`

-//todo: jcallen: *** unless zonespec could be removed to topology because of the name collision?

-	// zoneAffinity holds the VMGroup and the HostGroup names in vCenter corresponds to
+	// regionAffinity holds the VSphereFailureDomain type.
-	// a vm-host group of type Virtual Machine and Host respectively.
-Is also
-	// contains the VMHostRule which is an affinity vm-host rule in vCenter.
 	// +openshift:validation:featureGate=VSphereHostVMGroupZonal
 	// +kubebuilder:validation:Optional
-	ZoneSpec *VSphereZoneSpec `json:"zoneSpec,omitempty"`
+	// +optional
+	RegionAffinity VSphereFailureDomainAffinity `json:"regionAffinity,omitempty"`

+	// zoneAffinity holds the VSphereFailureDomain type, vmGroup and the hostGroup names
+	// in vCenter corresponds to a vm-host group of type Virtual Machine and Host respectively.
+	// It also contains the vmHostRule which is an affinity vm-host rule in vCenter.
+	// +openshift:validation:featureGate=VSphereHostVMGroupZonal
+	// +kubebuilder:validation:Optional
+	// +optional
+	ZoneAffinity VSphereFailureDomainAffinity `json:"zoneAffinity,omitempty"`

 	// server is the fully-qualified domain name or the IP address of the vCenter server.
 	// +kubebuilder:validation:Required